Ariorh1337/phaser-debug-tool/readme.md

 3. Choose manifest.json inside `dist` project folder
 4. Refresh game tab
 5. Left top corner you will see "Cheats" button

+## TODO

+1. Check firefox
+2. Add the ability to change the scene after calling the previous one